-FDA warns of dangerous erections from ADHD drugsDecember 17th, 2013 in Attention deficit disorders /
+FDA warns of dangerous erections from ADHD drugsDecember 17th, 2013 by The Associated Press in Attention deficit disorders /

 The Food and Drug Administration is warning that a stimulant used in treatments for the childhood condition attention deficit-hyperactivity disorder can trigger painful, long-lasting erections in rare cases.